developmentseed/titiler/docs/advanced/dependencies.md

 If you are new to the concept of **Dependency Injection**, please read this awesome tutorial: https://fastapi.tiangolo.com/tutorial/dependencies/

-In titiler `Factories`, we use the dependencies to define the inputs for each endpoint (and thus the OpenAPI documention).
+In titiler `Factories`, we use the dependencies to define the inputs for each endpoint (and thus the OpenAPI documentation).

 Example:
 ```python